Best Dog Training Collars & Harnesses: Quick Picks

 If you hate putting on your pup’s harness, you’re likely to either skip the harness or the walk.
 It’s best to try on a harness before buying it to confirm that it works for your dog and that you feel confident getting it on and off your pup easily.

-A great collar or harness is only great if it fits your dog properly.
+Even the best dog harness or collar is only great if it fits your dog properly.

 Be sure to measure your dog before ordering a harness online.
 Check out Chewy’s video below that shows how to measure for a collar or harness.

 Keep in mind that different harnesses require different measurements depending on how they sit on your dog – so check the specific product first!